noah-nuebling/mac-mouse-fix-website/assets/licenseinfo/README.md

   - Turkey (TR): It's too expensive for college student even at $1.99 due to current (December 2023) terrible economic situation in Turkey.
 Source: [this mail](message:<5C18F7A2-8336-48B5-A458-D6A193CEFFAC@icloud.com>).
   - Iran (IR): According to [this mail](message:<CAHkB1paSesFmjY-AehsPuOUr5WfZACkXCxDuaWtqgdn4kKrcuw@mail.gmail.com>) they can't pay in Dollars due to economic sanctions
   - Myanmar (MM): According to [this mail](message:<0FD140DD-9672-4B29-BEA5-F3EEBAE0736A@gmail.com>) the checkout page is available but the person can't actually check out.
+  - Nepal (NP): According to [this mail](message:<CAFf=ELgRHw0d0G10z-JbO7RpiVrkc8Ktjh0QoaFmAG6O2NVw-Q@mail.gmail.com>) they "don't have any payment gateway in dollars", "Paypal has yet to come to our country, and we can only make transactions inside our country.", and $2.99 is very expensive for a student.

 Other notes:
 - I removed ?wanted=true from the quickpPayLink (https://noahnuebling.gumroad.com/l/mmfinappusd?wanted=true).
 Now it's less 'quick' which might be annoying to users, but I think it's less confusing, because all the stuff about the 1.
 2. 3.
 Options still shows up for ?wanted=true but without context which I think is sort of confusing.